mmlpxjs/ts-plugin-mmlpx/README.md

 As we use `${fileName}/${decoratedClassName}` as the id of Store/ViewModel, we should name our Store/ViewModel and file name more descriptive, such as UserStore.ts/UserStore.

-Avoid naming file name as index.ts, Store/ViewModel as Index class.
+Avoid naming file name as index.ts and Store/ViewModel as Index class, keep then unique.